- Do I have to book my tickets in advance?

 I would like to bring my dog when I visit Sandringham - are dogs allowed in the Gardens?

 We regret that dogs (except registered assistance dogs) are not permitted in the Gardens at Sandringham, though they are welcome, under close control, in the Country Park (where the car parks are).
-Please always clear up after your dog.
-There is nowhere to leave your dog other than in your car; the car parks are very shady, but of course dog owners will be aware of the dangers of leaving pets in cars in hot weather.
+Please clean up after your dog and don't leave your dog unattended in a car under any circumstances.

 My family includes a small baby – what facilities do you have for parents and families?

 Baby buggies and baby slings or carriers can be taken inside Sandringham House, Sandringham Exhibition & Museum, Sandringham Café & Coffee Shop and Gift Shop.
 There are (unisex) baby-changing facilities inside the Sandringham Café & Coffee Shop toilets, and bottle warmers are available at the Sandringham Café & Coffee Shop – just ask a member of staff.

 Can we bring picnics or barbecues to Sandringham?

 You are welcome to picnic in the Country Park, where there are picnic tables in various locations, but we do not allow picnics inside the gardens of Sandringham House.
 For safety reasons, we do not allow barbecues anywhere in the gardens or in the Country Park; barbecues if lit may be extinguished by Country Park staff.

 Can I get to Sandringham by public transport?